First Toungoo Empire: Place names

 This article, for the most part, uses prevailing academic names for place names, not the current official English transliterations in use in Myanmar since 1989.
-For example, the official English spelling of the city after which the dynasty is named since 1989 has been "Taungoo", replacing the older spelling of Toungoo; likewise, the older spellings such as Ava, Pegu, Martaban are now Inwa, Bago and Mottama; and so on.
+For example, the official English spelling of the city after which the dynasty is named since 1989 has been "Taungoo", replacing the older spelling of Toungoo; likewise, the older spellings such as Ava, Pegu, Martaban are now Innwa, Bago and Mottama; and so on.
 However, the changes have not been adopted in international publications on Burmese history.

 History

 Principality of Toungoo

 The earliest known record of administration of the region dates to the late Pagan period.
 In 1191, King Sithu II (r.
 1174–1211) appointed Ananda Thuriya governor of Kanba Myint.
-In 1279, two great grandsons of Ananda Thuriya—Thawun Gyi and Thawun Nge—founded a new settlement of 370 households, about 40 km farther south.
+In 1279, two great-grandsons of Ananda Thuriya—Thawun Gyi and Thawun Nge—founded a new settlement of 370 households, about 40 km farther south.
 It was named Toungoo (Taungoo) (တောင်ငူ, "Hill's Spur") because of its location by the hills in the narrow Sittaung river valley between the Bago Yoma range and southern Shan Hills.

 The narrow valley at the southern edge of the dry zone was not easily accessible from Central or Upper Burma; the best access to the region was from the south, via the Sittaung.
 Its hard-to-reach location would shape much of its early history.
 In the 14th century, the settlement grew to be the principal city of the frontier region, which remained a lawless place.
 Toungoo's first rebellion of 1317–18 failed but its nominal overlord Pinya had little control over it.
 Usurpers routinely seized office by assassinating the governor—in 1325, 1344 and 1347—without incurring any reprisals by Pinya.
 In 1358, Toungoo outright revolted.
 Pinya's successor Ava (Inwa) regained Toungoo in 1367 but gubernatorial assassinations continued: 1375, 1376 and 1383, at times with Ava's own permission.
 Only in 1399 could Ava impose tighter control.

 By then, Toungoo, along with Prome (Pyay), had received waves of Burmese-speaking migrants, driven out of Upper Burma by the successive Shan raids in the second half of the 14th century, and both southern vassal states had emerged as new centres of economic activity as well as of Burman (Bamar) culture.
 Toungoo's growth continued especially after the Forty Years' War (1385–1424) left Ava exhausted.
 From 1425 onwards, Ava regularly faced rebellions whenever a new king came to power, who then had to restore order, often by war.
 Toungoo's “relentlessly ambitious leaders” repeatedly tested Ava's resolve by staging assassinations (in 1440, 1452, and 1459) and rebellions (in 1426–40, 1452–59 and 1468–70) at times with Pegu's help.